lifeforms/httpcheck/README.md

 httpcheck
 =========

-Simple HTTP website monitoring library and tool in Go
+Simple HTTP website monitoring library and tool in Go.
+It retrieves a set of specified HTTP URLs, and compares the response codes/bodies with the specification.
+It checks servers in parallel and understands cookies.

 ## Installation

 Install the tool: `go get github.com/lifeforms/httpcheck/cmd/httpcheck`

-Just install the library: `go get github.com/lifeforms/httpcheck/httpcheck`
+Just install the library for use in Go code: `go get github.com/lifeforms/httpcheck/httpcheck`

 ## Concepts

 The `httpcheck` library and tool operate on a *manifest*.
 The manifest contains a list of servers and test scenarios.
-It can be described as a YAML file, or it can be instantiated from Go source code.
+It can be described as a YAML file, or it can be instantiated from Go code.

 Each *server* has one or more *scenarios*.
 A scenario describes a list of *test* requests, which are executed in order.
 For example, a scenario could consist of the following tests: (1) getting a website's home page, (2) doing a search query, (3) doing a query with an incorrect parameter, et cetera.
-It's valid for a scenario to contain just one test.
 If one of the tests in a scenario fails, the scenario is abandoned.
+It is valid for a scenario to contain just one test.

-Scenarios are stored under a server, because `httpcheck` will test different servers concurrently.
-This prevents a single server from being swamped with test traffic.
+Scenarios are grouped under a server, because `httpcheck` will test different servers concurrently.
+This prevents a single server or application from being swamped with test traffic.
 The server name is only used for administrative purposes.

 ## Manifest